top of page

 House O' Groucho

-The following schematic design investigations represent an attempt to illustrate a number of dense, urban multi-family housing layouts interpreting the Town of Jackson/ Teton County's current LDR's (Land Development Regulations) and how they might apply to a historic property in the densest residential zoning district in the downtown core.
+The following schematic design investigations represent two of a number of dense, urban multi-family housing layouts created by HandsOn Design illustrating how the Town of Jackson's current LDR's (Land Development Regulations) might apply to a historic property in the downtown core.
 This zoning district requires a minimum of 4 units be built on the site if it were redeveloped, and the available on site parking supports a maximum of 8 units.
-All schemes make use of the Town's new Workforce Housing Bonus to create floor area in excess of the typical FAR (Floor Area Ratio) allowed in this location.
-Groucho is the name of a large black dog who currently manages the site.
+Groucho is the name of a large black dog who currently manages the site

 House O' Groucho: Quad